adsbfi/adsb-fi-scripts/README.md

-# ADS-B Exchange Setup Scripts :airplane:
+# ADS-B Exchange feed client

 - These scripts aid in setting up your current ADS-B receiver to feed ADS-B Exchange.
 - They will not disrupt any existing feed clients already present